 I am starting to blog more often.
-I most recently (April 22) wrote a post about entrepreneurship, and my first foray into the space.
+I most recently (January 2017) wrote a post about transitioning from classroom learning to "workplace learning".
 Feel free to check it out on my blog (hosted on WordPress).
 I'll find a way to build a blog on this website later - I made the WP blog way before this iteration of the website was even conceived, and my lack of foresight for the integration created some interesting challenges.

-I like photography; both looking at pictures and taking them.
-I took the photo which is featured as the background the top of the page, as well as the background photo in the quotes section.
-The landing area photo is a view of Lake Minnewanka near Banff, and the Quotes background photo is Moraine Lake (in Banff National Park).
-When I get a better camera, I'll have a gallery on this page.
+I like photography; I took all of the photos that are featured on this website, such as the header photo, and the background photo in the quotes section.
+The carousel includes photos such as the view of Lake Minnewanka near Banff, Moraine Lake (in Banff National Park), Zion National Park, and more.
+When I acquire a better camera, I'll expand a gallery on this page.